JulianKimmig/polymcsim/docs/how-to/index.md

-# How-To Guides
+# How-to Guides

-This section provides practical guides for solving specific problems with `polysim`.
+This section provides practical guides for solving specific problems with `polymcsim`.
+Each guide is a step-by-step recipe for achieving a common goal.